System64fumo/sysshell/README.md

 Additionally, Your clipboard gets copied to a temporary file (That gets deleted a few ms later) so it's sort of insecure.<br>

 # Why does this exist?
-Primarily because i wanted to have some fun writing a shell, But also because other solutions don't quite do a good enough job for me<br>
-The sysshell launcher exists as a way to preserve memory instead of launching every sys* program independently.<br>
+Launching individual sysshell components consumes a lot of resources, Especially when hardware acceleration is enabled.<br>
+So launching everything from one GTK Application instance helps mitigate the increased memory usage at the cost of stability.<br>
+(If one program crashes the whole shell goes down with it)<br>

+# Contribution
-This is one of my most ambitious projects yet and i'm unsure if i'm capable of finishing everything i've started, Contribution is most certianly welcome!
+This is my most ambitious project yet and i'm unsure if i'm capable of finishing anything i've started.<br>
+If you wish for a feature to be added/fixed/worked on please open an issue, I prefer focusing on what annoys me or others first.<br>
+Additionally, Any kind of contribution is welcome be it documentation, code, cleanup, etc.<br>

+# Packaging
+I package my software on the AUR, However some parts of my software also exists on other repositories maintained by the community.<br>
+Maintaining packages for every distribution out there sounds like a lot of work, So if you'd like to feel free to package and maintain any of my projects on your repo of choice.<br> (Please open an issue so i can keep track of what exists where, I'd like to eventually have a list in the project's repos)

 # Future plans
 Create a screenshot overlay<br>